TheFes/HA-configuration/include/integrations/packages/google_cast/readme.md

 In case something isn't working or you found a bug, a trace of the script will be needed in most cases to determine the cause.
 The trace can be downloaded as a json file.
 To do this follow the steps below:
 1. Go to `Configuration > Automations & Scenes > Scripts` or use [![Open your Home Assistant instance and show your scripts.](https://my.home-assistant.io/badges/scripts.svg)](https://my.home-assistant.io/redirect/scripts/)
-1. Find the Google Home Resume script in the list.
+1. Find the Google Home scripts in the list.
 1. Click on 3 dot menu icon left of the script and then select `Traces`
 1. Make sure to select the right trace which contains the error
 1. Press the 3 dot menu icon in the top right corner, and select `Download trace`